 - Roasting rack holds up to a 25-pound turkey.
 Triple-riveted handles...

-Similar to the Viking, the Calphalon roasting pan is flat with tri-ply construction.
+Like the Viking roasting pan, the Calphalon roasting pan is flat with tri-ply construction.
 It is compatible with induction ranges as well as stovetops.

 Plus, the finish and fit of this pan are as good as the Viking roasting pan.